What is holistic review?

-The Holistic Review Project’s purpose has evolved to focus on the constellation of issues associated with admitting and enhancing the education of a diverse student body.
-These issues include process elements (e.g., pipeline, recruitment, admissions, and financial aid/scholarships) and the institutional policies and practices that sustain inclusive and collaborative learning and working environments that lead to high quality, equitable health care.
+The purpose of the Advancing Holistic Review Initiative has evolved to focus on the constellation of issues associated with admitting and enhancing the education of a diverse student body.
+These issues include process elements (e.g., pipeline, recruitment, admissions, and financial assistance) and the institutional policies and practices that sustain inclusive and collaborative learning and working environments that lead to high quality, equitable health care.
 This also means exploring complementary changes in residency selection and training.

-We encourage you to read the Holistic Review Project Brochure to learn more.
+We encourage you to read the Advancing Holistic Review Initiative brochure to learn more.

-The Holistic Review Project, established in 2007, was originally designed to develop mission-centered, admissions-related tools and resources that medical schools can use to create and sustain diversity.
-Guided by a constituent advisory committee and in close collaboration with many others in the field, the project has evolved into a catalyst for thinking about and conducting admissions differently.
-It is clear, however, that attaining the full educational and workforce promise of holistic admissions requires expanding the project’s focus and aligning its admissions work with key points along the medical education (undergraduate medical education and graduate medical education) and career development continuums.
+The Advancing Holistic Review Initiative, established in 2007, was originally designed to develop mission-centered, admissions-related tools and resources that medical schools can use to create and sustain diversity.
+Guided by a constituent advisory committee and in close collaboration with many others in the field, the initiative has evolved into a catalyst for thinking about and conducting admissions differently.
+It is clear, however, that attaining the full educational and workforce promise of holistic admissions requires expanding the initiative’s focus and aligning its admissions work with key points along the medical education (undergraduate medical education and graduate medical education) and career development continuums.

-Though situated primarily in admissions, the Holistic Review Project is fundamentally about institutional change.
-Taking a systems perspective enables constituents and the AAMC to
+Though situated primarily in admissions, the Advancing Holistic Review Initiative is fundamentally about institutional change.
+Taking a systems perspective enables constituents and the AAMC to:

 - assess the alignment between an institution’s mission and goals, the criteria used to evaluate and select applicants, and the attributes, attitudes, and skills fostered and rewarded in students, faculty, and staff, and